wesley-a-leung/Resources/README.md

-- data structures should have at least one of the following constructors: a constructor accepting a size variable as well as a function/lambda that accepts no arguments and returns successive values for each index (see `std::generate`), a constructor that accepts two iterators representing an half open range to be copied, and a constructor accepting a size variable and a default value
+- data structures should have at least one of the following constructors: a constructor accepting a size variable as well as a function/lambda that accepts no arguments and returns successive values for each index (see `std::generate`), a constructor that accepts two iterators representing a half-open range to be copied, and a constructor accepting a size variable and a default value